January 2, 2020

 WooCommerce can handle all the basics, from publishing items for sale to processing payments.
 Plus, you can augment the plugin’s functionality using dedicated extensions, of which there are hundreds available.
 For example, there are options to integrate nearly every payment processor available and other types of platforms.

 If you’re looking to set up a simple online store, it’s hard to beat WooCommerce’s ease of use.
 However, scaling the platform can require several extensions.
+Plus there are alternative WordPress ecommerce plugins that you can try.

 Unlike WooCommerce, PrestaShop is a dedicated ecommerce platform.
 Its goal is enabling you to set up a beautiful online store as quickly as possible, and it succeeds in that aspect.